Matthew Patrick Smyth, Inc.136 E. 57th St., nr. Lexington Ave., Ste. 901; 212-333-5353; matthewsmyth.com

 McMillen155 E. 56th St., nr.
 Third Ave.; 212-753-5600; mcmilleninc.com

-Designer Ann Pyne leads this legendary firm, the last bastion of old-money taste left since Parish-Hadley closed its doors.
-Projects range from a traditional penthouse on Fifth Avenue to a more modern, French-influenced one-bedroom apartment.
+Designer Ann Pyne leads this legendary firm, the last bastion of old-money taste since Parish-Hadley closed its doors.
+Projects range from a traditional penthouse on Fifth Avenue to a more modern French-influenced one-bedroom apartment.

-If you feel right at home when you dine at the Lion or Crown, it’s all thanks to this savvy up-and-comer.
-She often utilizes more masculine materials, such as unfurnished woods and concrete, in her designs.
+If you feel at home when you dine at the Lion or Crown, it’s thanks to this savvy up-and-comer.
+She often utilizes more masculine materials, such as unfinished woods and concrete, in her designs.

 Known for exuberant color, Redd has freshened up blah kitchens with peridot paint and outdated floors with the three-tone marble favored by the late architect Edwin Lutyens.
 Redd’s taste in furniture reflects a contemporary take on the traditional.